 Stream restoration includes actions to restore the hydrology and aquatic habitat and riparian habitat that may have been impacted by inadequate culverts, road crossings, instream impoundments, erosion and sedimentation, runoff or other hydrologic effects of adjacent or upstream developments.
-This may also include developing more natural hydrology, wetlands, storage/treatment, and riparian vegetation along stormwater conveyances.
+This may include developing more natural hydrology, wetlands, storage/treatment, and riparian vegetation along stormwater conveyances.
 Stream restoration actions include efforts to reestablish natural channel and floodplain process and should accompany efforts to address offsite processes (runoff, erosion, sedimentation, etc.).
+Restoration actions may also include bank stabilization and reestablishment of streambank habitats.